Locko2901/BetterChatBot/README.md

 git --version
 ```

 If you see the version number, Git is correctly installed!
-Otherwise, or if you wish to install or upgrade it, here are the command-line instructions:
+Otherwise, or if you wish to install or upgrade it, head over to [Git's official website](https://git-scm.com/downloads) and grab the latest source release.

+#### Alternatively you can install Git via the command-line:

 #### For Ubuntu/Debian and derivatives: